 The Swanscombe peninsula in Kent, juts into the Thames Estuary just beyond the Dartford Crossing.
 Much of it is a floodplain liminal landscape, switching between land and water.
 I first visited in 2013, drawn to its history of industrial use, notably cement works, and structures.
-I was also one of sixteen from across London Independent Photography all contributing to The Swanscombe Project
+I was also one of sixteen from across London Independent Photography all contributing to The Swanscombe Project.

 The ramshackle moorings, old boats, jetties and semi-permanent buildings at Broadness Creek, were photographed during a very high tide in February 2014.
 That year, The Swanscombe Project held a group exhibition and seminar at Goldsmiths College, with further exhibitions in Greenhithe and Gravesend.